steph72/KLuaPuyo/README.md

 # KLuaPuyo
-PuyoPuyo clone for RISC OS, written in RiscLua
+A PuyoPuyo clone for RISC OS, written in RiscLua